Crime in Guatemala: Impersonation of police officers

 There are reports that people, especially tourists, are victimized by criminals who are dressed in police uniforms, and who commit theft, extortion or sexual assaults.

 Violence

 Murders

-Murders are a serious problem in Guatemala: the country has one of the highest murder rates in the world, but less than 4% of murders end in conviction.
+Murders are a serious problem in Guatemala: the country has one of the highest murder rates in the world, with less than 4% of murders being solved.
 Amnesty International stated in 2007 that there is a "culture of impunity" with regard to homicide.
 In 2013, there were over 6,000 violent deaths; most of these are related to local criminal gangs.
 According to the US Department of State, Guatemala's high murder rate is caused by four principal factors: an increase in drug trafficking; a growing prevalence of gang-related violence; a heavily armed civilian population; and a weak and incompetent police/judicial system.
 In September 2019, the government announced a state of siege in five northeastern provinces after three police officers were killed by drug traffickers.